 What information is required?

-• the name and address of the deceased's own doctor
+- The name and address of the deceased's registered doctor.

-When the registration is complete the registrar will give you, free of charge:
+When the registration is complete the registrar will issue, free of charge:

-• A certificate of registration of death for production to the person in charge of the burial ground or crematorium;
+- A certificate of registration of death (Form 14), this will be sent directly to the funeral director or the person in charge of the burial ground or crematorium;

 What if the death occurs abroad?